counsyl/capone/README.md

 fields that are `auto_now_add` `and auto_now`, respectively.

 ### Accounting Models

+The models in this section are those that correspond most to well known accounting concepts, i.e. those involved in keeping accounts using the principles of double-entry bookkeeping.
+They model ledgers, journal entries, credits and debits, and any metadata one wishes to store with these objects.

 #### Ledger

 A Ledger is the top-most organization of information in double-entry